 Mitral valve prolapse (MVP) is caused by a structural defect of the mitral valve that results in mitral leaflets bulging into the left atrium during systole.
 In the US, MVP is the most common heart valve abnormality and the most common cause of mitral regurgitation (MR).
 Although MVP is typically asymptomatic, symptoms (eg., palpitations, fatigue, dyspnea) may arise, especially if associated with MR. A mitral prolapse click is a classic auscultatory finding MVP and diagnosis is made with echocardiography.
 No specific treatment is needed unless severe, symptomatic MR is present, in which case mitral valve repair or replacement is required.

-- Prevalance: 2–3% (one of the most common valvular abnormalities in the US)
+- Prevalence: 2–3 % (one of the most common valvular abnormalities in the US)

 - The most common cause of mitral regurgitation in developed countries